You Can Now Officially Clean Your House With A Diptyque Candle

 I never thought I'd use the word "luxury" to describe cleaning products.
 In fact, tidying up my apartment is one of my least luxurious obligations.
-However, one does not mention the famed, status-defining Parisian parfumerie Diptyque without sprinkling opulent adjectives into their sentence like bacon bits in a Cobb salad.
-So, you can understand the cognitive dissonance that clouded my brain as I held the brand's debut — you guessed it — luxury cleaning product collection La Droguerie in my glove-adorned hands.
+However, one does not mention the famed, status-defining Parisian parfumerie Diptyque without sprinkling opulent adjectives into their sentence like bacon bits in a Caesar salad.
+So, you can understand the cognitive dissonance that clouded my brain as I held the brand's debut — you guessed it — luxury cleaning product collection La Droguerie in my glove-adorned hands, which will be available in Australia exclusively online at Mecca from the 28th of June.

 Advertisement